-4.2.1 In accordance with the provisions of 40 CFR 60.8, for any equipment constructed or modified at the facility, the Permittee shall conduct a performance test within 60 days after achieving the maximum production rate at which the equipment will be operated, but no later than 180 days after initial startup, unless the equipment is specifically exempt from testing in the applicable Subpart of 40 CFR Part 60.
+- 4.2.1 In accordance with the applicable provisions of: [40 CFR 60.8 and 40 CFR 63.7] - a.
+40 CFR 60.8, for any equipment which is subject to the New Source Performance Standards, constructed or modified at the facility, the Permittee shall conduct a performance test within 60 days after achieving the maximum production rate at which the equipment will be operated, but no later than 180 days after initial startup, unless the equipment is specifically exempted from testing in the applicable Subpart of 40 CFR 60.
 The tests shall be conducted using the test methods and procedures specified in Condition 4.1.3.
-The specific pollutants, sample volumes, run times, and other testing parameters shall be as specified in the applicable Subpart of 40 CFR Part 60.
+The specific pollutants, sample volumes, run times, and other testing parameters shall be as specified in the applicable Subpart of 40 CFR 60. - b.
+40 CFR 63.7, for any equipment which is subject to 40 CFR 63, National Emission Standards for Hazardous Air Pollutants for Source Categories, constructed or modified at the facility, the Permittee shall conduct a performance test within 60 days after achieving the maximum production rate at which the equipment will be operated, but no later than 180 days after initial startup, unless the equipment is specifically exempted from testing in the applicable Subpart of 40 CFR 63.
+The specific pollutants, sample volumes, run times, and other testing parameters shall be as specified in the applicable Subpart of 40 CFR 63.

-[40 CFR 60.8]